strigo/wryte/README.md

 ### Dynamically changing log level on errors

-In a production environment, debug level logging is "frowned upon" (general statement :)).
+In a production environment, debug level logging is "frowned upon" (in a very general sense, of course).

 You can change the log level of a logger anytime (see above).
-In case of errors, though, you might want to signal that a certain error requires that the logging level changes to "debug" from now on.
-You could use the `set_level` method everytime you have such an error but instead, `wryte` proposes that it should simpler.
+In case of errors, though, you might want to signal that a certain error requires changing the level to "debug" from now on.
+You could use the `set_level` method everytime you have such an error but instead, Wryte proposes that it should simpler.

 For example, let's say that your application reads a config file per `gunicorn` worker and you would like to activate debug logging if for some reason a worker can't read the file: